Filipino Inventions

 7. Banana Catsup

-Banana Catsup is a condiment that many Filipinos love to use for almost every known dish in the Philippines.
+Banana Catsup is a condiment many Filipinos love to use for almost every known dish in the Philippines.
 This was the brainchild of food technologist Maria Orosa y Ylagan (1893–1945).

 According to historical accounts, she created the first recipe for banana catsup.

-She experimented with foods that are native to the Philippines and created food products such as calamansi nip, which is a powdered form of calamansi to make calamansi juice, and a powdered version of soya beans called Soyalac, which was used to help save the lives of many Filipinos, Americans and others who were held prisoners in World War II.
+She experimented with foods that are native to the Philippines and created food products such as calamansi nip, which is a powdered form of calamansi to make calamansi juice, and a powdered version of soya beans called Soyalac, which was used to help save the lives of many Filipinos, Americans, and others who were held prisoners in World War II.

 8. Anticancer Cream

 Rolando dela Cruz is a Filipino inventor who won the gold medal for creating an anti-cancer cream at the prestigious International Inventor’s Forum in November of 2005.
 It is called “DeBCC” cream, and was developed from cashew nuts and other local herbs.
-It is used specifically for basal skin carcinoma (BSC), which is known as the most prevalent type of skin cancer worldwide.
+It is used specifically for basal skin carcinoma (BSC), known as the most prevalent type of skin cancer worldwide.

 9. 16-Bit Microchip